-I thought I would select a picture book that celebrates the ability of women that day in and day out represent and model normalcy to their families in a culture that is divided on so many levels.
+I thought I would select a picture book that celebrates the ability of women, like my mom, that day in and day out represent and model normalcy to their families in a culture that is divided on so many levels.

 These women provide comfort, caring and compassion and unconditional love in a world that so very often weighs against those emotions and mistakes them for weakness…instead of strength.

 Achievement sometimes passes in our culture for the sum total of a person’s life; and yet, perhaps in the final analysis, it will not be the curriculum vitae that defines our success in life, but the smaller or wider circle of lives that were touched in positive and loving ways by us; the ones that we helped become better people and who, in the process, helped us to know ourselves better.

 Ms. Woodson’s book called, “Coming on Home Soon’‘ has illuminated two women between its pages that define these qualities of which I am speaking.
 It is wonderful at depicting the feelings that are part of family life in a world at war; in this case the art also in tandem with the beautiful narrative, evokes the feelings of sadness, waiting, missing and hoping for a return to normalcy and most of all, for the people who can make it so.

 In Coming on Home Soon, normalcy hangs on the return of young Ada Ruth’s mama who has gone off to Chicago in search of work.
 Leaving Ada Ruth and Grandma behind, she leaves her daughter with the familiar phrases spoken so often between them: